-- Digital PCB firmware version - Number of scans to average in Deck Unit -Deck Unit averages and saves to disk at this rate.
-For full rate data (24 Hz), set to 1 - Pressure baud rate for communication through Remote Out connector (PBaud=) - NMEA baud rate for communication through NMEA connector (NMEABaud=) - Surface PAR voltage added to scan; appears only if Surface PAR enabled (AddSPAR=) - A/D offset for Surface PAR to adjust for drift in electronics (Offset=); appears only if Surface PAR enabled - GPIB address for IEEE-488 communication with computer (GPIB=); must be 1 for use with SEASAVE - Advances for any conductivity (AdvanceCn=) and voltage (AdvanceVn=) channels; each channel appears only if its advance is not zero - Start sampling automatically when power applied (AutoRun=)? - Add NMEA to CTD data status (AddNMEA=); appears after autorun status only if autorun is enabled
+- Digital PCB firmware version - Number of scans to average in Deck Unit Deck Unit averages and saves to disk at this rate.
+For full rate data (24 Hz), set to 1 - Pressure baud rate for communication through Remote Out connector (PBaud=) - NMEA baud rate for communication through NMEA connector (NMEABaud=) - Surface PAR voltage added to scan; appears only if Surface PAR enabled (AddSPAR=) - A/D offset for Surface PAR to adjust for drift in electronics (Offset=); appears only if Surface PAR enabled - GPIB address for IEEE-488 communication with computer (GPIB=); must be 1 for use with Seasave - Advances for any conductivity (AdvanceCn=) and voltage (AdvanceVn=) channels; each channel appears only if its advance is not zero - Start sampling automatically when power applied (AutoRun=)? - Add NMEA to CTD data status (AddNMEA=); appears after autorun status only if autorun is enabled

-Example: (command used to modify parameter shown in parentheses) SBE 11plus V 5.2 number of scans to average = 8 pressure baud rate = 9600 [PBaud=] NMEA baud rate = 4800 [NMEABaud=] [AddSPAR=] surface PAR voltage added to scan A/D offset = 0 [Offset=] [GPIB=] GPIB address = 1 advance primary conductivity 0.073 seconds [AdvanceC0=] advance secondary conductivity 0.073 seconds [AdvanceC1=] autorun on power up is disabled [AutoRun=]
+Example: (command used to modify parameter shown in parentheses) SBE 11plus V 5.2 number of scans to average = 8pressure baud rate = 9600 [PBaud=] [NMEABaud=] NMEA baud rate = 4800[AddSPAR=] surface PAR voltage added to scan A/D offset = 0 [Offset=] GPIB address = 1[GPIB=] advance primary conductivity 0.073 seconds [AdvanceC0=] advance secondary conductivity 0.073 seconds [AdvanceC1=] [AutoRun=] autorun on power up is disabled x= IEEE-488 address.
+Factory default setting is 1.
+Must be set to 1 for Deck Unit to work with Seasave.